-How companies can successfully navigate the VCM
+How companies can successfully navigate the voluntary carbon market

 The 2020s are commonly known as ‘the decade of change’, with a rapidly growing number of companies aspiring to contribute to the fight against the climate crisis.
 However, companies entering the voluntary carbon market (VCM) at this time of transition - with inbound guidance, regulation, and new players in the market - need to consider various factors linked to the nature of this emerging market.